How to Sync Asana Milestones to Google Calendar Events

 This Unito flow will establish a 1-way sync to Google Calendar to create events based on Asana Milestones with a 2-way flow for relevant fields.

-• Ensure you have an account in both Asana and Google Calendar with the right permissions to access and modify information in each tool.
+• You can browse our integration overviews of Asana and Google Calendar to get a sense of what’s possible and what isn’t.
+Make sure you have the right permissions to access and modify information in each tool.

 • Create a new shared calendar for this flow if you don’t want to sync an existing calendar.